 Taiwan is a true pleasure to travel around as it is a country that still feels unique and untouched.
-If we were to make a list of undiscovered destinations that beg for more international attention Taiwan would be at the top for the list.
+If we were to make a list of undiscovered destinations that beg for more international attention Taiwan would be at the top of the list.

-The one place was repeated again and again to us was Taiwan.
+The one place that was repeated again and again to us was Taiwan.
 Truth be told it was not a “country” that had ever popped up on our radar.
 I never daydreamed about travel in Taiwan nor given it much thought.
 The funny thing about Taiwan is that it’s not your typical travel destination that elicits envy or desire.

 I’m not going to push this as if I know everything about Taiwan because we know very little.
 However, we’ve been to a lot of places in the last year and few piqued our interest as much as Taiwan.
-Here are the reasons we absolutely loved traveling Taiwan, and you will too!
+Here are the reasons we absolutely loved traveling to Taiwan, and you will too!

-16 Reasons to Travel in Taiwan
+16 Reasons You Should Visit Taiwan

 Taiwan has More Artwork than China